Few can deny that this has been a challenging year, but would it be fair to say that it was challenging for everyone in the same way?

 Unless we ask.

-Part Two: How to move past assumption to knowledge
+How to move past assumption to knowledge

 In working with donors, we know that personalization is everything.
 The most successful cultivation strategies are donor-centric and tailored to meet donors’ needs and help achieve their philanthropic goals.
 But how do we avoid the false consensus effect and move from assumption to knowledge?